welch-lab/BICCN/README.md

 # BICCN
-The goal of the BICCN Github repository is to
+The goal of the BICCN Github repository is to facilitate reproducible dataset integrations for many analyses, standardizing the integration workflow across anatomical regions and major cell classes.

 The datasets have been made publicly available at [NeMO Analytics](https://nemoanalytics.org//index.html?layout_id=0ac93ed4&gene_symbol_exact_match=1LINKforNEMO).
 The algorithm used for data integration is online iNMF, detailed in the publication [Iterative single-cell multi-omic integration using online learning](https://www.nature.com/articles/s41587-021-00867-x).

-3. Demo
-Instructions to run on data
-Expected output
-Expected run time for demo on a "normal" desktop computer
-4. Instructions for use
-How to run the software on your data
-(OPTIONAL) Reproduction instructions

-Repository to elicite reproducable workflows for the BICCN project

-2. Installation guide
-Instructions
-Typical install time on a "normal" desktop computer
-3. Demo
-Instructions to run on data
-Expected output
-Expected run time for demo on a "normal" desktop computer
-4. Instructions for use
-How to run the software on your data
-(OPTIONAL) Reproduction instructions

 ## System Requirements